mohtechnology/Flask-Extensions/README.md

 **Use:**

 * Fast and powerful IntelliSense engine for Python.
-* Provides type checking, auto-imports, and error highlighting.
+* Provides type checking, auto-imports, and error highlighting.<br>
   ✅ *Works best with the Python extension.*

 ---